Stefantb/nvim-projects/README.md

 - [X] The ability to keep persistent state with each project.
 - [X] Associated sessions with each project managed by [vim-startify](https://github.com/mhinz/vim-startify)
 - [X] Easy integration to show projects listed on the startify screen.
-- [ ] An api to plug in sub plugins like build tasks.
+- [X] Plug in API for extending functionality, build tasks is a showcase for this.
 - [o] An API for other plugins (my config) to query the current project.
     - [X] A very minimalist and restricted set of query functions that do what I need.
     - [ ] Something more?

-Immediately building upon this base is the buit in build managent:
+Immediately building upon this base, is the built in build management:
-managent:
 - [X] Commands to run build tasks, cancel builds and easily swicth the default task.
 - [X] Provide a schema for declaring build tasks.
-- [ ] Merge global and per project build tasks to presenting to the user.
+- [X] Merge global and per project build tasks, for presenting to the user.

 Let's rely on startify to manage sessions.
 And it is best to use some other great plugins for